 Slovakia VAT Requirements

-Slovakia introduces continuous transaction control
+Slovakia expands continuous transaction controls (CTCs)

-The modernisation of tax and tax controls remains a high priority for Slovakia’s tax authority.
+The modernization of tax and tax controls remains a high priority for Slovakia’s tax authority.
 The Slovakian Ministry of Finance plans to introduce a continuous transaction control (CTC) scheme, with the aim to lower Slovakia’s VAT gap to the EU average and obtain real-time information about underlying business transactions.

 Have questions?
 Get in touch with a Sovos Slovakia CTC expert.